rathneesh06/abhiyaan-app/README.md

 __Why I want to be a part of Team Abhiyaan__:

 My first experience of a robot was when I was in school and we had a paid workshop on making a robot .
 We were given a ready made code and we were made to fix the Rdiuno ,wires,wheels,mmotors, through out the workshop the one thing which made me think and question the robot's functioning was how the code worked ?
 ANd , how the were signals being transferred through the wires and how was it functioning.
 This happened in multple workshops until I had bought the whole set up once on my own and tried everything on my own .
 I was successful in making a small remote control robot .
 Then came covid the most painful time of my life during which I could explore nothing , but then came a subject in my school called AI .
 Every class of it seemed very interesting and even tho I had only learnt very basic theory , that was enough to kick in the passion of AI in me .
 Then after 2 years of hard jee prep and joining IITM ,I was exposed to more AI .
 I saw all the projects around and it was very fascinating.
 This lead me to apply for the position of DC in the AI Club.
 That  was when I explored and learnt about ML MODELS ,  Neural neetworks ,CNN.
 But one thing that caught my mind immediately was Computer Vision .
 I searched up online on what ot was and it really made me interested in it, this lead to me picking my mini project under the subtopic of Computer Vision .
 I had learnt the theory behind CNN and Unet and read the releavent codes related to Unet , which basically does semantic segmentation , and i loved every part of it .
 As time passed on I got to know what Abhiyaan is as a team and the work that they do .
-So , after i've thought of all the events that took place till now , the childhood robots that i made and the AI that i discovered , i have realised that  Abhiyaan is the only thing that has all that i am interested in and it involves everything i've liked till now .
-Also , I have interacted with few seniors who are in abhiyaan well before i knew that abhiyaan existed and i have gotten a very positive and a good vibe from them and it will be a great experience for me to learn and improve my skills among all the learned and skilled people in the team .
+So , after i've thought of all the events that took place till now , the childhood robots that i made and the AI that i discovered , i have realised that  Abhiyaan is the only thing that has all that i am interested in and it involves everything i've liked till now .Through the period of jee and in general focused work , i have realised when there is goal oriented work like we have in abhiyaan, I personally put in all my efort and time i have and get the best out of myself.I have interacted with few seniors who are in abhiyaan well before i knew that abhiyaan existed and i have gotten a very positive and a good vibe from them and it will be a great experience for me to learn and improve my skills among all the learned and skilled people in the team .

 __Relevant Courses__: